calebmsword/javascript-notes/are-generators-useful.md

 // "oops!"
 ```

-If, for some reason, this pattern suits your needs, then generators are probably preferable to closures for this problem (you still could implement equivalent behavior without generators if you were clever enough).
+If, for some reason, this pattern suits your needs, then generators are probably your best bet.

+Most polyfills for generators use `switch` statements to emulate this behavior.
+The state of the polyfilled generator is represented as a number, and the switch statement is on this number.
+When you call `next` or `throw`, the generator checks the current state and determines the next number it should be based on whether `next` or `throw` was called.
+Each case in the switch statement then executes some behavior and then returns an object with `value` and `done` keys.
+Clearly, generators are much more ergonomic and easy to read here.